 Fortunately, a good, quick writing prompt is one of the best and simplest ways to kick-start creativity and to get the inspiration flowing!
-This all new list of writing prompts for middle school students is designed to help kids who are feeling stuck move past their writer’s blocks.
+This all-new list of quick write prompts for middle school students is designed to help kids who are feeling stuck move past their writer’s blocks.

 While some questions call for reflection and self-analysis, others focus on description, hypothetical dreams, and imagination.
 However, they all share one important trait in common: each prompt is easy to read and to begin answering immediately.

 34 Quick Writing Prompts